DevAlves20/curso-algoritmos/README.md

-# Aqui tem tudo aquilo que foi me ensinado no curso
+# Todas as coisas que eu aprendi no curso, está aqui.